Broad line regions behind haze: Intrinsic shape of Br$\gamma$ line and its origin in a type-1 Seyfert galaxy: Radiative-transfer Calculations

 Figure \ref{fig:tau_es_map} shows the distribution of the electron-scattering optical depth, $\tau_e$.
 Here we calculate $\tau_e$ by integrating vertically from the disk midplane ($z=0$). { Note that $\tau_e$ in Figure \ref{fig:tau_es_map} is directly obtained using the result of the hydrodynamic model, while $\tau_e$ in Figure \ref{fig:sigma-tau} is a parameter to represent the effect of scattering for each emission line (Equation \ref{eq: exp_tail}).} As indicated by the photosphere (white line), the disk itself is optically thick to electron scattering, but there are ambient layers with $\tau_e \lesssim 0.1$ above the disk.
 We suppose that this gas can scatter photons originating from the BLR region.

-\subsection{Br$\gamma$ line profile}
+\subsection{Br$\gamma$ Line Profile}

 { Figure \ref{fig:brg_profile_five} shows the model \brg profiles (gray solid lines) compared with the SINFONI spectrum (red solid line).
 Here we plot four profiles generated from four independent sets of the selected ``BLR candidate cells" (each includes 2000 cells).
-We assume a viewing angle of $\theta_v = 15^\circ$ (the dependence on $\theta_v$ is discussed in \S 4).
-The blue dashed lines are obtained by including electron scattering (\S 3.2), corresponding to the four intrinsic lines.
-Here we assume the dispersion of the electron scattering (Equation \ref{eq: sigma}), $\sigma = 2080$ km s$^{-1}$ for all the lines, and we find that the best match to the observed spectrum is the two lines that are especially the brightest.
-The other two lines are about 30-40\% fainter than the observed spectrum.} Yet, it is clear that all the model lines are evidently narrower than the observed one: the intrinsic profile has FWHM $\approx 200$ \AA ($\approx 2740$ km s$^{-1}$), whereas both the scattered profile and the SINFONI spectrum show FWHM $\approx 400$ \AA.
+We assume a viewing angle of $\theta_v = 15^\circ$ (the dependence on $\theta_v$ is discussed in Section4).
+The blue dashed lines are obtained by including electron scattering (Section~3.2), corresponding to the four intrinsic lines.
+Here we assume the dispersion of the electron scattering (Equation \ref{eq: sigma}), $\sigma = 2080$ km s$^{-1}$ for all the lines, and we find that the best match to the observed spectrum are the two lines that are especially the brightest.
+The other two lines are about 30\%--40\% fainter than the observed spectrum.} Yet, it is clear that all the intrinsic model lines are evidently narrower than the observed one: the intrinsic profile has FWHM $\approx 200$ \AA ($\approx 2740$ km s$^{-1}$), whereas both the scattered profile and the SINFONI spectrum show FWHM $\approx 400$ \AA.
 The model lines also exhibit substructures that are not seen in the SINFONI spectrum.
 The two-peak profile commonly seen in all four intrinsic spectra is caused by the fact that the intrinsic BLR region is a thin rotating disk.

 { Figure \ref{fig:brg_profile} shows one of the model profiles that fits the observed Br$\gamma$ profile well.
-One should note that given the simple treatment of the radiative transfer for the scattering (\S 3.2) and the limitation of the random sampling for the BLR candidate cells, the {\it best-fit model} shown in Figure \ref{fig:brg_profile} does {\it not necessarily represent a unique solution} of \brg in NGC 3783.
+One should note that given the simple treatment of the radiative transfer for the scattering (Section~3.2) and the limitation of the random sampling for the BLR candidate cells, the best-fit model shown in Figure \ref{fig:brg_profile} does not necessarily represent a unique solution of \brg in NGC~3783.
 The equivalent width of the line is sensitive to the subtraction of the continuum, and the continuum levels fluctuate among the cells.
-Moreover, considering the distributions of $\tau_e$ and gas temperature $T$ (Fig. \ref{fig:tau_es_map}), the parameters in the best-fit model rather reflect \textit{typical} conditions for the BLR gas and the scattering medium (see \S \ref{sec: condition}).
+Moreover, considering the distributions of $\tau_e$ and gas temperature $T$ (Fig. \ref{fig:tau_es_map}), the parameters in the best-fit model rather reflect \textit{typical} conditions for the BLR gas and the scattering medium (see Section~\ref{sec: condition}).
+Figure~\ref{fig:brg_Te} illustrates the dependence of the line shapes on the electron temperature of the scattering medium (see also Section~4).

 }